Arcalise08/ReactNativeBoilerPlate/README.md

 * **VoiceCapture** Component for capturing voice
 * **VoicePlay** Component for playing audio/voice

 Feel free to use any or all of my utilities but please don't submit bug reports on them.
-They are not meant to be completely reusable.
+They are not NPM packages..
+And are not meant to be completely reusable.
 This entire project is a starting point for someone building a react native app.
 You have to inspect, understand, and build off them to take full advantage.